NiGereEpps/intro2netart/homework.md

 watch the three videos in the **Geocities** section of the class notes on [Netizens: Online Communities && Digital Folklore ](https://github.com/nbriz/intro2netart/blob/master/notes/netizens/README.md) (optionally peruse the One Terabyte of Kilobyte Age blog +  read Olia Lialina's "Vernacular Web" essays, quoted && linked in those notes).
 Then read the main page of the [CSS class notes](https://github.com/nbriz/intro2netart/blob/master/notes/css/README.md) as well as the [introduction page](https://github.com/nbriz/intro2netart/blob/master/notes/css/basics.md) (refer to the other sections when u need 'em)

-watch the Intro to CSS Video [TBD] && complete the CSS art experiment.
+watch the [intro to CSS video](https://youtu.be/q71m_mHGSDw) && complete the CSS Art experiment.